garnellos/lewtwo/README.md

 lewtwo is a software for task and work organization that runs in any browser and does not need to be installed, deployed or hosted through a server.
 Just download, open, and you're good to go.

+Try it, it is live at [lewtwo.glitch.me](https://lewtwo.glitch.me/)!

-lewtwo is available through the terms of the GNU GPL-2.0 license.
+lewtwo is available through the terms of the GNU GPL-2.0 licence and comes with no warranty.

 Thank you, please enjoy using lewtwo!

-## Principles
+## What's special about lewtwo?
-lewtwos core design principles are:
+lewtwos core design ideas are:

 **Be accessible**: No logging in, no signing up, as little boilerplate as possible while keeping a reasonable amount of functionality.
 Be easy and intuitive to pick up and start using.